Post-Betrayal Syndrome

 Infographic

 Perseveration and out-of-control self- and partner questioning are additionally traumatizing.
-When pervasive questioning leads to further trauma, it is occasionally (and dramatically) called “pain shopping” or “emotional cutting.”
+When pervasive questioning leads to further trauma, it is dramatically called “pain shopping” or “emotional cutting.”
 After betrayal, asking questions becomes pathological when you can only identify with the story in your mind.

 Pain often becomes the story, and the story can become the source of the pain.
 At some point, as with grief, we must move beyond betrayal and learn to trust again.

-As the betrayed partner, you have been lied to and gaslighted (your truth and instincts dismissed and invalidated by the abuser) for so long that seeing the actual truth is often difficult.
+As the betrayed, you have been lied to and gaslighted.
+Your truth and instincts are dismissed and invalidated for so long that seeing the actual truth is difficult.
+It takes months for the cortisol to wash out of your system.

 So, what is betrayal trauma?
 Betrayal trauma occurs when the people or institutions on which a person depends for survival significantly violate that person’s trust or well-being.